 How to configure your own router

 If you are technical or have IT support, the below information is all that you’ll require to get online.
-Your username and password are securely provided via the customer portal.
+You will need your username and password, which you can get by emailing email@example.com.

 Connection Type: 1Gb/s Ethernet WAN connection to the ONT (CAT5e/6 cable required)